Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 More than that, we celebrate great storytellers and make them rich.
-We spend our money on those stories so they can live in great mansions of Beverly Hills, New York penthouse suites or cruising around on a yacht.
+We spend our money on those stories so they can live in great mansions of Beverly Hills, New York penthouse suites, or cruise around on a yacht.

 It’s good to be a storyteller.

 Not only does it make people happy, but they reward you for it.
-As photographers, people hire us to tell the story of their engagement, wedding or other important moments of life.
-Stories have a power to connect people through their emotions and desires.
+As photographers, people hire us to tell the story of their engagements, wedding, or other important moments of life.
+Stories have the power to connect people through their emotions and desires.

 So how does this work with different types of photography?

-It means that you look for something in your subject that makes you feel something, and then you convey it to your audience.
+It means you look for something in your subject that makes you feel something, then convey it to your audience.
 Any emotion or feeling will do.

 These photos establish where the story takes place.